sbraverman/pd2jira_python/README.md

 # pd2jira-python
 Generate JIRA tickets from Pager Duty alerts using Amazon Web Services (AWS) Lambda!

-## What is pd2jira-python?
+## What is pd2jira\_python?
-pd2jira-python is an open source project that creates JIRA tickets from Pager Duty webhooks No need to host the code on your personal server (unless you want to).
+pd2jira\_python is an open source project that creates JIRA tickets from Pager Duty webhooks using AWS Lambda.
+This is a new option for making JIRA tickets from Pager Duty alerts.
+No need to host the code on your personal server (unless you want to).

-pd2jira-python uses the following technologies:
+pd2jira\_python uses the following technologies:
 * Python2.7
 * AWS Lambda
 * AWS API Gateway